Planning ahead

 "If your budget doesn't allow you to buy the type of home you’re after, it may be worth considering rentvesting.
 This means renting somewhere you’d prefer to live, and buying an investment in another location you can afford," says Yardney.

 If you’re buying up, be realistic about the type of property your budget will allow – and how big a loan you can afford.
-Check out useful tips for buying an affordable home, and get an estimate on what your loan repayments could be.
+Check out tips to avoid mortgage stress, and get an estimate on what your loan repayments could be.

 How can you get your home noticed and sold?